-So many questions have come my way regarding how I make my gowns.
+So many questions come my way regarding how I make my gowns.
 I’d like to share some of the key materials and main steps used to create these special stoneware replicas.
 Please keep in mind that every wedding dress presents its own, unique set of details and intricacies that all require research, a bit of exploring, and different techniques.
 With every clay sculpture and bridal gown, I learn more and my process evolves — which is one reason why I love creating.
 I never stop learning, and there’s always something new to discover.

 Believe it or not, your beautiful StoneWear Ceramics gown begins as big block of clay!

 Stoneware clay must dry slowly and carefully.
-Once fully sculpted, the ceramic gown sculptures are covered with plastic and slowly dried over a period of at least 2 weeks.
+Once fully sculpted, the ceramic gown sculptures are covered with plastic and slowly dry over a period of at least 2 weeks.
 During this time, I make small adjustments to the details of each gown as the clay moves through different stages of the drying process and begins to solidify.

 As the water evaporates, the clay becomes drier, at which point I add any hand-carved elements, create texture, and continue refining the gown.
 This stage requires time, patience, and a steady hand.
 As the clay dries, it becomes delicate and fragile.
 If rushed, the clay can crack and easily break.